EffiTune: Diagnosing and Mitigating Training Inefficiency for Parameter Tuner in Robot Navigation System: Evaluation

 In this section, we compare \toolname and selected baselines under the \textbf{Cross-Env} and \textbf{Cross-Level} setup, as shown in the diagonal sub-tables in Table~\ref{tab:eval:cross_env_level}.
 Under the \textbf{Cross-Env} setup, \toolname consistently achieves the highest NS score across all three environments, indicating its effectiveness in identifying and addressing underrepresented scenarios to enhance planner performance.
-For the \textbf{Cross-Level} experiments, \toolname excels in generalization by achieving the highest NS scores when the trained meta-planner is tested across different environmental difficulty levels.
+For the \textbf{Cross-Level} experiments, \toolname excels in generalization by achieving the highest NS scores when the trained parameter tuner is tested across different environmental difficulty levels.
 This demonstrates \toolname's robustness and capability to maintain navigation efficacy in new and varying conditions.
-Additionally, when meta-planners trained in difficult environments are applied to easier ones, \toolname outperforms even those baselines specifically trained for simpler environments, while this trend is not observed in the baseline methods.
-This result suggests that the meta-planners trained by our method can learn more sophisticated and adaptable configurations, enabling \toolname to excel in environments that are less challenging.
+Additionally, when parameter tuners trained in difficult environments are applied to easier ones, \toolname outperforms even those baselines specifically trained for simpler environments, while this trend is not observed in the baseline methods.
+This result suggests that the parameter tuners trained by our method can learn more sophisticated and adaptable configurations, enabling \toolname to excel in environments that are less challenging.